 What did they have in common?
 “We all cared about retail, whether it was big or small,” Dinaro said.
-“It just so happens that we aligned on working with small and local retailers, because that need was the genesis of the collaborative.”
+“It just so happens that we aligned on working with small and local retailers and supporting small business, because that need was the genesis of the collaborative.”

 Early discussions allowed us to crystallize our challenge into three parts: First, we had to understand how COVID-19 had impacted local retail in Canada.
 Second, we also had to understand how consumer attitudes and behaviours had changed — an inquiry that Interac has treated as a priority throughout the pandemic.

 Third, we wanted to understand how innovative solutions could accelerate small business recovery as the country emerges from the pandemic.
 To answer that question, we needed to enlist more voices and perspectives — including start-ups working on new ideas, and of course small-scale retailers themselves.

 At this stage, we engaged with the partners to align on a challenge statement to rally around.
 To gain the perspective of retailers themselves — and to make sure we were consulting a representative slice of Canada’s shopping streets — we recruited everything from high-end restaurants to mom-and-pop dollar stores to assist as advisers.